sikaeducation/curriculum/201/standards/add-interactivity/topics/dom-query-selectors/README.md

 console.log(listItems[2].textContent) // "Three"
 ```

-`document.querySelectorAll` works the same as `document.querySelector`, except it returns every match instead of just the first one.
+`document.querySelectorAll` works the same as `document.querySelector`, except it returns every match instead of only the first one.
 Like `document.querySelector`, it accepts any valid CSS selector.

 ## Watch Out!

 * `document.querySelector` only returns the first match, even if multiple matches are possible.
-* Traditionally, selecting elements was done with the methods `document.getElementsByTagName`, `document.getElementsByClassName`, and `document.getElementById`.
-These methods are still in common use, but unless you have a reason not to you should prefer `document.querySelector` and `document.querySelectorAll`.
+* Traditionally, elements were selected with the methods `document.getElementsByTagName`, `document.getElementsByClassName`, and `document.getElementById`.
+These methods are still in common use, but unless you have a reason not to you should prefer `document.querySelector` and `document.querySelectorAll` for consistency and flexibility.
 * `document.querySelectorAll` returns a `NodeList`.
 A `NodeList` is very similar to an array, but it doesn't have all the same methods.
 For example, a `NodeList` has a `.forEach` method, but it does not have a `.map` method.

 ## Additional Resources